 Cody tried to bounce back with her screenplay for Young Adult but despite critical acclaim, hardly anyone saw the film (possibly due to ongoing Cody backlash) and it became director Jason Reitman's lowest grossing film.

-Denise Richards' performance in the James Bond film The World Is Not Enough pretty much derailed her rising career; her biggest role since this film was two years later as a middle-billed cast member in the slasher film Valentine.
+Denise Richards' performance in the James Bond film The World Is Not Enough pretty much derailed her rising career; her biggest role since this film was two years later as a middle-billed cast member in the slasher film Valentine which also flopped.

 The Reaping and P. S. I Love You ground Hilary Swank's career to a screeching halt in 2007.
 She tried to gain back some of her critical respectability (she had been a two-time Oscar winner with Boys Don't Cry and Million Dollar Baby) with the biopic Amelia and the drama Conviction over the next two years, but the former was a critical and commercial failure, and while the latter got good reviews (Swank was nominated for a Screen Actors Guild Award for her performance), it didn't pull in that much money at the box office.
 By 2011, Swank's movies were going Direct-to-Video, as seen with the thriller The Resident.
 Following a part in the poorly-received ensemble romantic comedy film New Years Eve, not much of her upcoming projects have been announced since.